---

 The next step is to decode the HTML-encoded string and parse it into a

 JavaScript object.
-The hash is read from the root-container
+The hash is read from the `root-container` HTML node and

 parsed into a JavaScript object.